f5devcentral/f5-velos-training/docs/velos_components.rst

   :width: 45%

-A DC power version of the CX410 chassis will be made available mid CY21.
+A DC power version of the CX410 chassis is also avilable, and runs the same system controllers and line cards.

 .. image:: images/velos_components/image8.png
   :align: center